 Probation staff reviews a sampling of 40 cases per month.
 They complete a spreadsheet detailing the results of those reviews and complete a narrative which explains the data and provides an analysis.
 They began completing this spreadsheet in March 2014.
-The spreadsheet for calendar year 2015 is included in Appendix 2.
-Appendix 2 also includes the narrative submitted in September (analyzing August data).
+The spreadsheet for January through July 2016 is included in Appendix 2.

 The spreadsheets provide a great deal of useful information for Probation.
 They are able to document a variety of information including the frequency of an attorney being present, relationship of the adult accompanying the child at the probation conference, and demographic information of the children attending probation conferences.
 The spreadsheet also provides information about the level of the charges and the type disposition as well as which services are recommended.
-The narratives offer a good synopsis of the data for each month reviewed.